NotSoCheezy/TY-MIN_MIN/README.md

 Try to find all the earth opals, bilbies, and golden cogs!
 I actually haven't tried yet.

-Special thanks to Koushi's rkvMT, Dnawrkshp's ty-1-tools, and Hidden Palace's Project Deluge!
+Special thanks to Koushi's rkvMT, Dnawrkshp's ty-1-tools, Floralz, and Hidden Palace's Project Deluge!
 Without you, this would not have been possible!

 NotSoCheezy (Cassandra)